-- A. A student or an employee shall present his/her complaint in writing to the Grievance Officer. - B. The Grievance Officer shall investigate the complaint within five (5) work days and arrange for a hearing. - C. Within five (5) work days, a hearing shall be held before a Hearing Officer [disinterested third party]. - D. The Hearing Officer shall render his/her opinion to the Grievance Officer and the student or employee within five (5) work days from the time of the hearing. - E. Failing a resolution at State D, the student or employee may present a statement of his/her grievance to the Board of Education who shall determine the matter. - F. Failing a resolution at State E, the Grievant may file a complaint with the Circuit Court.
+- A. A student or an employee shall present their complaint in writing to the Grievance Officer. - B. The Grievance Officer shall investigate the complaint within five (5) work days and arrange for a hearing. - C. Within five (5) work days, a hearing shall be held before a Hearing Officer [disinterested third party]. - D. The Hearing Officer shall render their opinion to the Grievance Officer and the student or employee within five (5) work days from the time of the hearing. - E. Failing a resolution at Item D, the student or employee may present a statement of their grievance to the Board of Education who shall determine the matter.

+F. Failing a resolution at Item E, the Grievant may file a complaint with the Circuit Court.